A $j$-translation with Kripke forcing relation: Introduction

 In this paper, we aim to understand this sheaf model of realizability from the perspective of $j$-translation.
 Our main purpose is to propose a new translation that combines $j$-translation in the internal logic of a topos with Kripke forcing relation, and to investigate its properties from both syntactical and semantical sides.
 This approach differs from van Oosten's understanding based on PCA-valued sheaf \cite{vOostenPhD, vOosten91, vOostenbook}.

 First, in Section~\ref{sec:lopframe}, we define a translation $j\forceinP\varphi$ parametrized by a local operator $j$ and an internal subposet $\PosetP$ of local operators in the internal logic of an arbitrary elementary topos (Definition~\ref{def:forceinP}).
-This generalizes the roles of a partial function $f$ and a subposet $T$ of partial functions in de Jongh-Goodman realizability.
+The local operator $j$ and the internal subposet $\PosetP$ generalize the roles of a partial function $f$ and a subposet $T$ of partial functions in de Jongh-Goodman realizability, respectively.
 The first main result is that this translation is sound for intuitionistic first-order logic $\IQC$ and Heyting arithmetic $\HA$ (Theorem~\ref{thm:soundness}, Theorem~\ref{thm:soundnessHA}).

 Next, in Section~\ref{sec:realizability}, we identify the interpretation of our translation $j\forceinP\varphi$ in the effective topos.
 We call this \emph{$\PosetP$-realizability} (Definition~\ref{def:Preal}).
 We show that $\PosetP$-realizability is an extension of de Jongh-Goodman realizability under a mild assumption (Theorem~\ref{thm:specialcase}).